SBTi’s Recommendations for Beyond Value Chain Mitigation

 Once an organization has reached its net zero target in terms of emissions abatement, it must ‘neutralize’ its residual emissions.
 This is closer to traditional ideas of offsetting emissions.
 However, the SBTi requires permanent removals to be used for this purpose, unlike offsetting for which any credits can be used.
 This ensures that there is genuinely no net increase in atmospheric greenhouse gasses due to that organization's activities.

 In general, the idea of offsetting may be falling out of favor due to increasing scrutiny of climate claims, and the evolution of more precise language to describe them.
 For example, at COP27 a new term was proposed for credits generated by the Article 6.4 mechanism without a corresponding adjustment applied: mitigation contribution units.
 Similarly to BVCM, ‘mitigation contribution’ recognizes the value of investing in carbon markets to aid global-scale emissions abatement, without making potentially unclear, misleading, or green-washed claims.

 How can my organization make sure that our BVCM is effective?

-For organizations who choose to use VCMs to achieve their BVCM, it is essential that they only use high quality credits.
+For organizations that choose to use VCMs to achieve their BVCM, it is essential that they only use high-quality credits.
 Whether nature-based or technological, carbon projects should be rigorously verified for carbon performance, additionality, permanence, leakage, and co-benefits.

 Evaluating credit quality is a complex undertaking, and that’s where organizations like Sylvera can help you to simplify the evaluation process.
 Our trusted carbon credit ratings, combined with our actionable insights and analytics, make complex purchasing decisions easy.